AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: Feasibility Study

-In terms of execution time, AXIS significantly outperforms the UI Agent, with an average task completion time of 29.9 seconds compared to 59.5 seconds for the UI Agent.
-This result shows that AXIS is nearly twice as fast as the UI Agent.
-AXIS also achieves a higher success rate in completing the tasks.
-Moreover, thanks to the abstraction and integration of basic actions into higher-level skills, AXIS could complete tasks with fewer steps on average, which also incurs lower costs compared to the UI Agent UFO.
+In terms of execution time, AXIS demonstrates superior performance, completing tasks in 29.9 seconds on average - twice as fast as UI Agent's 59.5 seconds.
+It also achieves higher success rates and, through its skill-based abstraction, requires fewer steps per task, resulting in lower costs compared to the UI Agent UFO.